johnlwhiteman/johnlwhiteman.github.io/docs/wireless/attacks/rogue-ap.md

 Demonstrate how to decloak a hidden AP's SSID

 * Run [setup](../setup.md) first
-* Two terminals are needed
+* Three terminals are needed
-* One client needs to be associated
+* One client needs to be associated with AP
 * Need two ADAPTERS - connect both at the start
     * First to be the rogue AP
     * Second to be the run deauth attack against first